Iterates of Meromorphic Functions on Escaping Fatou Components: Introduction and Main Results

-It is easy to see that that if $\bigcup_{n=0}^\infty f^n(U)$ contains an infinite modulus annulus sequence for an escaping Fatou component $U$ of $f$, then we have (\ref{equ1.5+}) with $D, d$ and $R_0$ such that (\ref{equ1.6}) and (\ref{equ1.7+}) hold.
+it follows that if $\bigcup_{n=0}^\infty f^n(U)$ contains an infinite modulus annulus sequence for an escaping Fatou component $U$ of $f$, then we have (\ref{equ1.5+}), where $D, d$ and $R_0$ are chosen such that (\ref{equ1.6}) and (\ref{equ1.7+}) hold.

-Let us make remarks on (\ref{equ1.5}).
-Theorem \ref{thm1} tells us that (\ref{equ1.5}) cannot be removed in Theorem \ref{thm6}.
-In Example 5.3 in \cite{Zheng8}, we constructed a meromorphic function which has an escaping wandering domain $U$ in which there exist two points $a$ and $b$ such that $|f^n(b)|/|f^n(a)|\to\infty (n\to\infty)$ but $h_U(z)\equiv 1$ on $U$.
+We give some remarks on (\ref{equ1.5}).
+Theorem \ref{thm1} tells us that the condition (\ref{equ1.5}) cannot be removed in Theorem \ref{thm6}.
+In Example 5.3 of \cite{Zheng8}, we constructed a meromorphic function which has an escaping wandering domain $U$ in which there exist two points $a$ and $b$ such that $|f^n(b)|/|f^n(a)|\to\infty \, (n\to\infty)$ but $h_U(z)\equiv 1$ on $U$.

-If $f$ only has at most finitely many poles, then (\ref{equ1.5}) immediately holds.
-So Theorem \ref{thm6} extends the related results in \cite{BRS} to a meromorphic function with infinitely many poles.
+If $f$ has at most finitely many poles, then (\ref{equ1.5}) holds immediately.
+Hence, Theorem \ref{thm6} extends the related results in \cite{BRS} to meromorphic functions with infinitely many poles.
 If then we have